 So, while testing tools are an important starting place for any website worried about accessibility, it’s also important to note they can be misused or misinterpreted.
 An accessibility test should always be interpreted by developers with the right experience in this field, especially if there are any uncertainties in the report.

-There are also many tools that you should avoid, or warning signs that should make your business rethink a particular service for auditing your site.
+There are also many apps or tools you should avoid or warning signs that should make your business rethink a particular service for auditing your site.
 Let’s go over several of the common red flags that indicate the tool won’t give you what you need:

-- Not mentioning the WCAG, Section 508, the ADA, or other standards: These are the guides and laws that enforce accessibility compliance.
-The point of creating audits like this is to meet these standards, and professionals tools should be specifically designed to do so.
+- Not to mention the WCAG, Section 508, the ADA, or other standards: These guides and laws enforce accessibility compliance.
+Creating audits like this aims to meet these standards, and professional tools should be specifically designed to do so.